szigyi/expose-to-the-light/README.md

 You can explicitly tell the app where to put the log files if you set the environment variable before running.
 `export LOG_LOCATION=/tmp/ettl/log`

+You can use dummy camera to run a test and check your settings.
+Just use `--dummyCamera` as programme argument.

 ## Distribute the app

 ### Assembly jar